Ghanada: Ghanada's World Tour

 Ghanada traveled all over the world covering all the continents many times over.
 There is a Google Travelogue - "Ghanada's World Tour" (Map) showing all the places where Ghanada had traveled along with the routes of such travels, the references of the stories and other relevant information.

 Legacy

-During '80s 'Ghanada club' was founded with the participation of Premendra Mitra, Leela Majumdar and others.
+During the 1980s Ghanada Club was founded with the participation of Premendra Mitra, Leela Majumdar and others.
 The club became defunct after a few years.
 Later, in August 2019, a club with the same name was formed commemorating Ghanada, which has undertaken the archival works pertaining to Ghana Da stories by Mitra involving translation, compilation, audio stories, publication etc.